 Interpublic maintains a Capital Accumulation Plan ("CAP") under which senior management employees of Interpublic and its subsidiaries selected by the Management Human Resources Committee ("MHRC") are entitled to receive deferred compensation benefits.
 Under the CAP, a participating employee receives annual credits of a specified dollar amount (a "dollar credit") and interest each December 31st.
 The amount of each year's interest credit is equal to the 10-year U.S. Treasury yield curve annual rate (also known as the "constant maturity rate") as of the last business day of the immediately preceding calendar year.
-Each participant's account balance becomes fully vested as to both prior and future dollar and interest credits when the participant has completed three years of participation in the CAP, except that all interest credits since the inception of the participant's participation in the plan are subject to forfeiture if the participant breaches a non-competition or non-solicitation agreement.
-If a participant has a Qualifying Termination, the CAP provides for continued vesting through the end of the participant's account (based on the credit amount in effect at time of the Qualifying Termination) if such participant had continued working for Interpublic until the due date for such participant's last severance payment.
+Each participant's account balance becomes fully vested as to both prior and future dollar and interest credits when the participant has completed three years of participation in the CAP, except that all interest credits since the inception of the participant has a Qualifying Termination, the CAP provides for continued breaches a non-competition or non-solicitation agreement.
+If a participant has a Qualifying Termination, the CAP provides for continued vesting through the end of the participant's severance period and a special dollar credit equal to the dollar credits that would have been added to the participant's account (based on the credit amount in effect at time of the Qualifying Termination) if such participant had continued working for Interpublic until the due date for such participant's last severance payment.
 Any portion of a participant's benefit that is not vested upon termination of employment (taking into account accelerated vesting upon a Qualifying Termination) will be forfeited.